SegusFaultise/NeovimConfig/README.md

     Leader t "opens terminal"
     Leader pv "exits nvim"
     Ctrl q "opens NERDTree"

+# For all of my keymaps
+    cd nvim/lua/personalprofile/remap.lua

 # Now your ready to brag to all the vs code users that neovim is the king of editors